We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Can I use ear candles?

-Ear candles are not considered safe options by the Food and Drug Administration (FDA).
-The FDA has not found any evidence that ear candles are effective.
+Ear candles are not considered safe options by the

 The most common complication of ETD is the risk for recurring symptoms.
 Symptoms are more likely to come back if you don’t treat the underlying causes of ETD.

 - Chronic otitis media, also known as a middle ear infection.

 - Otitis media with effusion, often called glue ear.
 This refers to fluid buildup in the middle ear.
 It may last for a few weeks, but more severe cases can cause permanent hearing damage.